GenericMappingTools/gmt/INSTALL.md

 This file provides instructions about how to install GMT binary packages in different operating systems.
-Please refer to [Building Instructions](BUILDING.md) for compling GMT source package (either stable release or development version).
+Please refer to [Building Instructions](BUILDING.md) for compiling GMT source package (either stable release or development version).

 ## Contents